gaearon/react-hot-loader/getstarted.md

 render(<RootContainer />, document.elementById('react-root'));
 ```
-you would add the following code to accept changes to RootContainer _or any of it's descendants_.
+Add the following code to accept changes to your RootContainer, _or any of it's descendants_:

 ```js
  if (module.hot) {